reelaacn/Minimalism_singbox_vmess_only/README.md

 4. The "tun.json" file is automatically generated at the end of the run, which is the profile for single-box.

 5. Place the "tun.json" file in the local "Windows IIS server" directory (Path: C:\inetpub\wwwroot), so that you have a singbox subscription address.

    Example: http://(local host)192.
 168. 0.
 4/tun.json.

 6. The"config.json" is a single-box configuration template file, do not delete, do not rename.

-7. The"__main__.py" file is the main program, analyzes and extracts the processed node information, then auto writes the processed node information into the configuration template, finally generates the node configuration file "./ tun.json", do not rename.
+7. The"__main__.py" file is the main program, analyzes and extracts the processed node information, and auto writes the processed node information into the configuration template, finally generates the node configuration file "./ tun.json", do not rename.

 8. The"nodes.txt" is the node link storage file, do not delete, do not rename.
 ```